 Have you ever entered an Italian café and were welcomed with a warm ciao?
-Around the world, people use this Italian word as a posh parting, so what’s happening here?
-They look happy to see you — so why did they say “bye”?
+Around the world, people use this Italian expression as a posh-sounding parting word — so what’s happening here?
+The waiter looks happy to see you, so why did they say “bye”?
 Do they really expect you to go already?
-You may have already figured out the issue: Nobody actually wants you to leave — they use ciao for saying hello in Italian as well as goodbye.
-As for whether or not Italians are aware that many countries use this word exclusively for goodbyes — let’s just say it’s still a mystery.
+Well, you may have already figured out the issue: Ciao is used to say both goodbye and hello in Italian!

-It’s definitely curious to see how much confusion there is around one of the most well-known Italian words (well, the most widely-known after pizza).
-And how many of you knew that its original meaning has something to do with slavery?
-Seriously: ciao is an evolution from the Venetian word s’ciavo (Italian: schiavo) meaning “slave.”
-It was used to greet people while showing them graciousness, expressing something to the effect of, “I’m your slave.”
+It’s certainly fascinating to see how much confusion surrounds one of the most internationally well-known Italian words (well, after pizza that is).
+And how many of you knew that this word’s original meaning has something to do with slavery?
+Seriously: Ciao evolved from the Venetian word s’ciavo (Italian: schiavo) meaning “slave.”

-So how do you say hello in Italian like a native?
-It would seem that the safest way to greet someone in Italian would be with the already-international ciao, but this is not necessarily true.
-If you’re in a formal situation, such as with individuals you don’t know or are in a generally more reserved environment, like at work or the doctor’s office, you should instead use buongiorno or buonasera (literally “good day” and “good evening”), according to the time of the day.
+It might seem that the safest way to say hello in Italian is to use the already common ciao, but this is not necessarily true.
+If you’re in a formal situation with people you don’t know or you find yourself in a more reserved environment (say, the doctor’s office), you should instead use buongiorno (good day) or buonasera (good evening), depending on the time of the day.

-If you’re in doubt about what type of greeting to use, here’s a trick: just use salve which, like “hello” in English, works well in formal as well as informal situations.
+If you’re in doubt about how to greet someone, here’s a tip: just use salve, which, like “hello” in English, works well in both formal and informal settings.
 It sounds more relaxed than the formal buongiorno, but still carries a degree of politeness that the familiar ciao doesn’t.
-For example, if you meet your friend’s grandfather for the first time, it’d be better to say salve, perhaps even buongiorno, and you’re only allowed to switch to ciao when you know him better.
+When meeting your friend’s grandfather for the first time, for example, you’d want to go with salve, perhaps even buongiorno.
+And you’re only allowed to switch to ciao once you know him better!

 Farewells With Flair